Indian soldiers arrive in Russia for Indra-2021 drills | International

 Indian soldiers arrive in Russia for Indra-2021 drills

-Indian soldiers have arrived in Russia for the Indra-2021 drills in the Volgograd Region, a spokesman for the Southern Military District (SMD) told reporters on Sunday.
+Indian soldiers have arrived in Russia for the Indra-2021 drills in the Volgograd Region, the Indian Army informed on Monday.

 - Country: